-This product is suitable for investors who are seeking: Scheme Risk-o-meter Benchmark Risk-o-meter (as applicable) ▶ Long term wealth creation and income ▶ Investment in equity and equity related securities and fixed income instruments RISKOMETER Investors understand that their principal will be at Very High risk As per AMFI Tier I Benchmark Index: NIFTY 50 Hybrid Composite Debt 65:35 Index RISKOMETER
+This product is suitable for investors who are seeking: Scheme Risk-o-meter Benchmark Risk-o-meter (as applicable) Capital appreciation over medium to long term Investment in fixed income (debt and money market instruments) as well as equity and equity related securities.
+Note the Moderation of the Mod As per AMFI Tier I. Benchmark Index: NIFTY 50 Hybrid Composite Debt 15:85 Index Investors understand that their principal will be at Moderately High risk RISKOMETER

-^{} Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+\ Investors should consult their financial advisers if in doubt about whether the product is suitable for them.

-Name of Mutual Fund Name of Asset Management Company Name of Trustee Company HSBC Mutual Fund 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India HSBC Asset Management (India) Private Limited CIN - U74140MH2001PTC134220 Regd. & Corp.
-Office: 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India HSBC Trustees (India) Private Limited CIN -U66190MH2024PTC416973 Regd.
+Name of Mutual Fund Name of Asset Management Company Name of Trustee Company HSBC Mutual Fund 9-11 Floors, NESCO IT Park, Building No. 3, Western Express Highway, Goregaon (East), Mumbai - 400 063, India 0114 07 11 10111120011 10101220 HSBC Trustees (India) Private Limited CIN -U66190MH2024PTC416973 Regd.
 Office: 52/60 Mahatma Gandhi Road, Fort Mumbai 400001, India Website: www.assetmanagement.hsbc.co.in